 11. Upon customer request, all customer data can be exported from Docly.
 The data will be provided in JSON format (or an alternative file format, if agreed upon).
 Any work related to data export will be billed on an hourly basis at the prevailing rates.

 12. Enhancements made based on customer input or feedback may become accessible to the general public unless explicitly agreed upon otherwise.

 13. Duration.
 Termination of the agreement must be in writing.
 Both parties can terminate the agreement.
 The agreement is automatically renewed until it is terminated by one of the parties.
 In the event of termination by the customer, no refund will be made of fees already paid for the current period.
 Upon termination of the agreement, the customer's right to use the service expires at the end of the paid period.

-14. Payment is made after annual invoicing from a partner or the service provider with a 14-day payment deadline.
+14. Payment is made following annual advance invoicing from a partner or the service provider, with a 14-day payment deadline.

 15. Late payment.
 In the event of late payment, interest on arrears will accrue in accordance with the Late Payment Interest Act.
 In the event of late payment, any reminder fee and collection fees may be charged in accordance with current legislation.
 If the customer does not pay within 5 days after the reminder, the service provider has the right to close the service until full payment is available.
 The service provider may also slow down the transfer speed of the customer's services.
 In the event of repeated late payment, the service provider has the right to terminate the agreement without further notice.

 16. In case of service offer termination, the source code and associated rights will be made available, allowing the customer or alternative providers to continue the service.